Nanciee/cypress-autorecord/README.md

 });
 ```

-## Known Issues

-#### Only XMLHttpRequests will be recorded and stubbed
-Cypress-autorecord leverages Cypress' built in `cy.route` to handle stubbing, which means that it inherits some limitations as well.
-This is the disclaimer on the `cy.route` documentation page with some potential workarounds:
->Please be aware that Cypress only currently supports intercepting XMLHttpRequests.
-Requests using the Fetch API and other types of network requests like page loads and <script> tags will not be intercepted or visible in the Command Log.
-See [#95](https://github.com/cypress-io/cypress/issues/95) for more details and temporary workarounds.

 ## Contributions
 I would really appreciate any help with bug fixes or any new features you think might be relevant!
 Feel free to submit a PR!